-\ = denotes species listed under the Endangered Species Act; m = meters;
+^{ =} denotes species listed under the Endangered Species Act; kg = kilograms; m = meters; PK = peak pressure level; SEL = sound exposure level.

-UXO charge weights are groups of similar munitions defined by the U.S. Navy and binned into five categories (E4-E12) by weight (equivalent weight in TNT).
+1 UXO charge weights are groups of similar munitions defined by the U.S. Navy and binned into five categories (E4-E12) by weight (equivalent weight in TNT).
 For this assessment, four project sites (S1-S4) were chosen and modeled (see (Hannay and Zykov 2021), Appendix B) for the detonation of each charge weight bin.

-Pre-start clearance zones were determined by selecting the largest distance to a Level A threshold (the larger of either the PK or SEL noise metric).
-The chosen values were the most conservative per charge weight bin across each of the four modeled sites.
+2 Pre-start clearance zones were calculated by selecting the largest Level A threshold (the larger of either the PK or SEL noise metric).
+The chosen values were the most conservative per charge weight bin across the two modeled sites representative of the SRWF.

-Level B monitoring zones were determined by selecting the largest distance to the TTS threshold (the larger of either the PK or SEL noise metric).
-The chosen values were the most conservative per charge weight bin across each of the four modeled sites.
+3 Level B harassment zones were calculated by selecting the largest TTS threshold (the larger of either the PK or SEL noise metric).
+The chosen values were the most conservative per charge weight bin across each of the two modeled sites representative of the SRWF.